-BlueSonic is the melting pot that is this singer’s songwriting.
+Americanasonic is what you might call the melting pot that is this singer’s songwriting.
 Also a jazz chanteuse, McDuffie has been scribbling metaphors and humming tunes in the direction of social consciousness since the teenage years.
-But there’s a lot of warmth and flirtation in her repertoire as well.
-She can make you stare straight down the barrel of a tough current truth one minute, and the next have you thinking about how much pure, complex, welcome power lies in a simple love song.
+But there’s a lot of warmth and flirtation in her style as well.
+She sings about floods and injustice alongside beauty and romance without anything ever feeling out of place.

 from the upcoming double album, you can hear a hints of one voice, then another, all fusing within the song.
 The arrangements have an old-fashioned feel though the message is insistently current, and the musicianship is always solid - at times downright sublime.